MakerPlayground/MakerPlayground_Library/schemas/device-schema.md

 - LEVEL_3v3 : operate on 3.3 volts only
 - LEVEL_5 : operate on 5 volts only
 - LEVEL_1 : operate on 1 volt only
+- LEVEL_12 : operate on 12 volt only

 ### **Generic Devices**